taj-p/ngx-golden-layout-2/projects/ngx-golden-layout-2/README.md

 This library allows for Angular 12+ applications to easily use [Golden Layout](http://golden-layout.com/).

+## Why version 2?

-The package `ngx-golden-layout` has fallen out of maintenance and is now 4 major releases behind Angular and 2 major releases behind `GoldenLayout`.
+The package [ngx-golden-layout](https://www.npmjs.com/package/ngx-golden-layout) has fallen out of maintenance and is now 4 major releases behind Angular and 2 major releases behind `GoldenLayout`.
+The package is also close sourced.

 ## Setup